 With the generous support of donors and nearly 800 volunteers annually, the Sacramento Children’s Home is able to successfully work to reduce child abuse and neglect in our region.

-In 2017, the Office of the Governor and California Volunteers named the Sacramento Children’s Home the Governor’s Volunteering and Service Awards Nonprofit of the Year.
-We had a great year, and we’re grateful for the designation.
-But the work never stops, so now we’re looking ahead, hoping to continue having a positive impact on the community’s most vulnerable and at-risk children.
+We had a great year last year but the work never stops, so now we’re looking ahead, hoping to continue having a positive impact on the community’s most vulnerable and at-risk children.

 Our mission is to open doors to the future by maximizing the potential of children and families, something we’ve been working hard at since we opened our doors in 1867.